 Elim Chan’s BSO Debut

-Monday night at 8, in her Boston Symphony Orchestra debut, conductor Elim Chan leads two powerhouse works: Tchaikovsky’s "Little Russian" Symphony and Brahms’s Piano Concerto No. 2, with soloist Igor Levit.
+In her Boston Symphony Orchestra debut, conductor Elim Chan leads a pair of powerhouse works in Tchaikovsky’s Symphony No. 2 and Brahms’s Piano Concerto No. 2, with soloist Igor Levit.

 Elim Chan, conductor